How to Calibrate Photone

 Please always mind to select the correct unit of measurement within the calibration steps and to keep your setup (distance, lighting, reflections, ...) stable to not alter the results.

 Beware of Cheap Light Meters

-We tested many different light meters in the mid and low price segment ranging from $20 to $150.
+We tested many different light meters in the mid and low price segments ranging from $20 to $150.
 As expected, these devices showed a slight deviation of about ±10% from each other when measuring natural light.
 But when tested under grow lights, we found that the meters deviated with their readings up to ±100%.
 This means that some meters displayed double (or half) the amount of others in the same environment!
-For these scenarios it’s best to rely on a light specification or footprint chart.
+For these scenarios, it’s best to rely on a light specification or footprint chart.

 What About a Diffuser?